ehmicky/dev-tasks/README.md

 If the documentation is unclear or has a typo, please click on the page's `Edit` button (pencil icon) and suggest a correction.

-If you would like to help us fix a bug or add a new feature, please check our [guidelines](CONTRIBUTING.md).
+If you would like to help us fix a bug, please check our [guidelines](CONTRIBUTING.md).
 Pull requests are welcome!

 <!-- Thanks go to our wonderful contributors: -->